TutorsPlus logo

 IGCSE Biology can be particularly hard for EFL learners.
 This is because the course presents students with a lot of additional vocabulary.
 Even more challenging is the fact Biology has many terms with very specific scientific meanings.

-If there are words you find particularly challenging, orcan’t spell or use them correctly, try to find a way to memorise them.
+If there are words you find particularly challenging, or can’t spell or use them correctly, Tony suggests trying to find a way to memorise them.
 Use pictures, mnemonics, and other tricks to commit these complex words to your memory.

 Find the Effective Learning Techniques that Work for You